lexsightllc/constraint-lattice/wild_core_main/README.md

 We welcome contributions!
 Please see [CONTRIBUTING.md](CONTRIBUTING.md) for guidelines.

 ## License
-WildCore is licensed under the MIT License.
+WildCore is licensed under the Mozilla Public License 2.0.
 See [LICENSE](LICENSE) for details.